Madfater/AutoTemtem/readmes/readme.en.md

 ## Rader

-This function is the same as Luma hunt, but it will use the first technique not run.
+This function is the same as Luma hunt, but it will use the 1st technique not run.
+If enemies still do not die, it will use 2nd technique.

 ## Automatic weekly release